eigerco/smove/README.md

 # smove

+This repository is part of the [pallet-move] project, which enables users to write smart contracts in Substrate-based blockchains with the Move language.
-Package manager for the Move language in Substrate.
-This is a support tool for the [Move Pallet](https://github.com/eigerco/pallet-move).
+It's a package manager for the Move language in Substrate.
 Handles the gas estimation, the serialization of script and module transactions, and the inspection of the module's ABIs.

 ## Installation

-The only requirement is to have [cargo][cargo] installed.
+The only requirement is to have [cargo] installed.

 Install `smove` from the source with `cargo` by running the following:
 ```sh